Burtree Lane

 Site Location

-We have been undertaking several environmental and visual surveys to help inform our design.
-Our proposal offers a number of ecological and local benefits as well as continued agricultural use, with sheep being able to graze beneath the panels.
+We have undertaken several environmental and visual surveys to help inform our design.
+Our project offers a number of ecological and local benefits as well as continued agricultural use, with sheep being able to graze beneath the panels.

 Our aim is to design the solar farm appropriately and as sensitively as possible to the surroundings whilst maximising the generation of clean energy.